matthew-matvei-wooliesx/modular_flutter/README.md

 * The lack of an 'application' layer means that objects that the business should care about, like `Route` and `Drop` get confused with more implementation-focused objects like `DriverBreaksUseCase` that the business would have no concept of.
 This can muddy rules for core domain concepts
-* The lack of a separate 'presentation' layer means that too much application / domain logic can start to be defined in an implied presentation space